sayoojc/test/README.md

-This is a test repository for training purpose
+This is a test repository for training purpose ofQBurst